 Boston president John I. Taylor enjoyed traveling and signing players for the team.
 In August 1904, he signed up Henry Olmsted, a right-handed pitcher who’d played for Milwaukee in 1902 and Peoria in 1903.
 We don’t have a record of his height, but he had a playing weight of 147 pounds.
 The Globe noted that “a great future is predicted for him” and, though his signing from the Columbus club was contested, his was one of several the national baseball commission decided to allow.

 Olmsted was a native of Sac Bay, born in Michigan’s Upper Peninsula on January 12, 1879.
 His father Frederick was the county sheriff in 1900 and his mother Hannah (or Hanna) was at home.
-Frederick became superintendent of the county hospital later in life, and Hank had two older sisters and a younger brother Fred, who played professional baseball for the Chicago White Sox from 1909-1911.
-Though many records spell Fred’s surname Olmstead, his inclusion in the family’s census records, listing him as a baseball player, is definitive.
+Frederick became superintendent of the county hospital later in life, and Hank had two older sisters and a younger brother Fred, who played professional baseball (though he is not the major leaguer who spelled his name Olmstead).
 Henry was listed as a stenographer in the 1910 Census.
 He attended both Notre Dame and Valparaiso University and played 11 seasons of professional baseball but only appeared in three major-league games, starting pitcher in all three, which were bunched in a 12-day stretch from July 15 to July 26 in 1905.
 The Boston Americans were the reigning champions in the American League, having won the pennant in 1903 and again in 1904.
 The Red Sox were in a virtual tie for third place on the eve of his debut but were 13½ games behind the league-leading Detroit Tigers.

 In August 1904, Boston owner John I. Taylor traveled to the Midwest on a scouting trip and signed up the pitcher.
 Olmsted had pitched for the independent Milwaukee Brewers in 1902 (2-4 in 14 games) and then for the Peoria Distillers in 1903 (his record is unknown).
 In 1904, he pitched for the Columbus Senators and that’s where he caught Taylor’s eye.
 His record seems mediocre, at 13-14 and allowed 101 runs in 268 innings, though presumably a number of them were unearned runs.
 His batting average was a career-high .160, but he had won over the fans in Columbus and Taylor as well.
 The August 28 Boston Globe called him “one of the best pitchers of the American Association.
 He is a prime favorite with the home fans, who are inconsolable at his sale to the Boston Americans.
 He has very few personal acquaintances in this city, but his work has always been clean and of a kind to win the sympathy of the rooters.”
 He’d tied a record of 12 strikeouts in one game, which impressed.
 Manager Tom Bryce said, “What makes him a valuable acquisition to any club is the fact that he can change his pace and fool the shrewdest of them.
 He has excellent curves and he fools many by the fact that he is much more speedy that his physique would seem to indicate.
 He was married to a girl near his home, I believe, last year, and he is well liked by everybody around here.”
 [Boston Globe, August 28, 1904]